Lumos23/Lumos23.github.io/_pages/misc.md

 nav_order: 3
 ---

 ### Service
-I have been a reviewer for FaaCT and NeurIPS conferences.
+I have been a reviewer for the ACM FAccT and NeurIPS conferences.
 I am a member of the Princeton CS graduate student committee.